Hive-type polytopes for quiver multiplicities and the membership problem for quiver moment cones: Abstract

-We show that $K_{\widetilde{\sigma}}$ can be expressed as the number of lattice points of a certain hive-type polytope.
-This polytopal description together with Derksen-Weyman's Saturation Theorem for quiver semi-invariants allows us to use Tardos's algorithm to solve the membership problem for $\Delta(\Q,\beta)$ in strongly polynomial time.
-In particular, this yields a strongly polynomial time algorithm for solving the generic semi-stability problem for representations of $\Q$ and $\Q_\beta$.
+We show that $K^{\beta}_{\unlm}$ can be expressed as the number of lattice points of a polytope obtained by gluing together two Knutson-Tao hive polytopes.
+Furthermore, this polytopal description together with Derksen-Weyman's Saturation Theorem for quiver semi-invariants allows us to use Tardos' algorithm to solve the membership problem for the moment cone associated to $(\Q,\beta)$ in strongly polynomial time.